MaximeB5/Blackjack/README.md

   - CODE :

 			-	GameBoard::Play -> add in Step 1 after checkPlayers a check if players are ready or if they want to skip or leave
+			-	GameBoard::Play -> add a return value (bool) if no player in game so it can exit the main loop in main.cpp and avoid memory leaks)
 			-	OPEN POINTS : If a player wants to skip his next turn, how to put it back into the turn t+2 ?

   - DOC :